OnToNothing/ML_project_2/Client_Questions.md

 * What level of accuracy or other performance metrics (precision, recall) are expected?
 * Is there a tolerance for false positives or false negatives, and if so, how much?
 * are there any previous solutions that have been tried?

+Squirrels are dying
+new disease
+citizen scienteists cite squirrels prioritize recall consider f1 seems to be patterns in fur color ( grey is good)